Sketching stochastic valuation functions: Using Sketch Value Oracles in Discrete Optimization

-It is well known that a greedy algorithm provides a $(1-1/e)$-guarantee for the best set selection problem for any monotone submodular objective function \cite{nemhauser}.
-This greedy algorithm starts with an empty set and adds one item per step to this set, in each step choosing an item that maximizes the marginal value gain.
-A similar greedy algorithm provides a $1/2$-guarantee for the submodular welfare maximization problem \cite{lehmann}.
+It is well-known that the Greedy Algorithm achieves a $1-1/e$ approximation for Best Set Selection when the objective is monotone and submodular \cite{nemhauser}.
+The algorithm starts with the empty set and iteratively adds the item that provides the largest marginal gain in utility.
+For Submodular Welfare Maximization, a greedy allocation algorithm—commonly referred to as the Winner Determination Algorithm—provides a $2$-approximation guarantee \cite{lehmann}.

-For a set function of the form (\ref{equ:sutil}), with probability distributions of item values having a finite support, each of size at most $s$, evaluating $u(S)$ for a set $S$ of cardinality $k$ has $s^k$ computation complexity.
-The computation complexity of the greedy algorithm using value oracle calls for the set function of the form (\ref{equ:sutil}) with distributions of item values having supports of size at most $s$ is $O(ns^k)$.
-This is easily seen as follows.
-In each step $t \in \{1,\ldots,k\}$, the algorithm needs to compute values of $n-(t-1)$ set functions, each for a set of cardinality $t$.
-Hence, the total computation complexity is $O(ns^k)$.
-Clearly, if $s = O(1)$ and $k = O(1)$, then the greedy algorithm has $O(n)$ complexity.
-The greedy algorithm has a polynomial complexity $O(n^{1+\epsilon})$ for some positive constant $\epsilon$, if, and only if, $s^k = O(n^\epsilon)$.
-For example, this holds if $s=O(k\log(k))$ and $k\leq \epsilon \log(n)/\log(\log(n))$.